Quick Answer

 Choosing the Right Interest Rate

-When deciding between a fixed and variable rate, consider your timeline.
+The fixed-versus-variable decision comes down to your timeline.
 If you plan to sell or refinance within five to seven years, an ARM’s lower introductory rate might save you money.
-If you’re committing to a home for the long term, a fixed rate’s predictability is almost always worth the slight premium.
-For shorter-term debt like personal loans and auto loans, fixed rates are generally the default and eliminate any guesswork from your monthly budget.
+If you’re committing to a home for the long term, the predictability of a fixed rate is almost always worth the slight premium.
+That said, the premium is real: a fixed rate will typically cost more than an ARM’s starting rate, and if you move or refinance in year four, you may have paid for stability you never actually needed.

-Getting prequalified with multiple lenders — including traditional banks, credit unions, and online lenders like SoFi — before committing to any loan allows you to compare both rates and fees.
+Getting prequalified with multiple lenders, including traditional banks, credit unions, and online lenders like SoFi, before committing to any loan allows you to compare both rates and fees.
 Because prequalification typically uses a soft credit inquiry, it doesn’t affect your FICO Score.
 The CFPB recommends getting at least three to five loan estimates before making a final decision on any mortgage.

 Strategies to Secure a Lower Interest Rate

-Securing a lower interest rate requires preparation, and the steps you take months before applying for a loan can have a larger impact than anything you do at the point of application.
+The steps you take months before applying for a loan can have a larger impact than anything you do at the point of application.
 Below are the most effective evidence-backed strategies:

 Increase your down payment.
 For mortgages, moving from a 10% to a 20% down payment not only eliminates PMI but also reduces your loan-to-value (LTV) ratio, which is a direct factor in the rate lenders offer.
 HUD and the FDIC both publish resources explaining how LTV thresholds affect pricing at most conventional lenders.